aelse/ffs/README.md

     curl -i -X POST http://localhost:8080/flags -H "Content-Type: application/json" -d '{ "name": "myflag", "value": true }'

-Reload the browser pager to see the new flag value.
+Reload the browser page to see the new flag value.

 # How it works